 Susan has consistently introduced inexpensive common sense election reform measures to greatly increase security, efficiency and participation in federal elections.

 - The Universal Right To Vote By Mail Act --This bill would allow voters in all states to vote by mail for any reason.
 About half the states currently allow no-excuse absentee voting and it is very popular there.
 In the other states, voters must have a specific reason such as age, disability or travel to request an absentee ballot.
 In these states, work and childcare are often not valid reasons to vote by mail.

-- The Federal Election Integrity Act-- This bill would prohibit chief state election administration officials from taking active part in political campaigns with respect to any elections for federal office over which the officials have supervisory authority.
+- The Federal Election Integrity Act – This bill would prohibit chief state election administration officials from taking active part in political campaigns with respect to any elections for federal office over which the officials have supervisory authority.
 This bill passed the House on September 29, 2010 but has not yet come up this session.
-Press Release New York Times article on this issue
+Click here to view the Press Release or here for a New York Times article on this issue.

 - The TRAC Act – The bill provides grants to states for establishing absentee ballot tracking systems.
 To be eligible, tracking systems must allow voters to find out online or using a 1-800 phone number whether an elections office has sent out a ballot, whether a completed ballot has arrived back at the registrar's office, whether the registrar has counted the ballot, and if not, why not.
 H.R.
 2510 passed the House on July 30, 2009 by voice vote but was not taken up by the Senate though portions of it were rolled into MOVE, a law to help military and overseas voters.
 Susan will continue to press for more extensive absentee ballot tracking.